ComposioHQ/composio-fastapi/README.md

 <!-- TODO: redirect them to dashboard and remove complexity -->

 To authenticate your users with Composio you need an authentication config for the given app, In this case you need one for gmail.
 To create an authentication config for `gmail` you need `client_id` and `client_secret` from your [Google OAuth Console](https://developers.google.com/identity/protocols/oauth2).
-Once you have the credentials, use the following piece of code to set up authentication for `gmail`.
+Once you have the required credentials you can use the following piece of code to set up authentication for `gmail`.

 ```python
 from composio import Composio